gSchool/ada-developer-skills/00-welcome-to-ada/07-wk01-study-like-a-programmer.md

 ## Past Adie Study-Skills Testimonials

 Every now and then we collect testimonials from graduated Adies who reflected on transitioning from having zero study skills to forging their study patterns.
-They are collectively located [here](https://drive.google.com/drive/folders/16TXs8qJ61KaNs8AmAdrQb8t4uX4OPnf5).
+They are collectively located in the ["Student Testimonials" folder](https://drive.google.com/drive/folders/16TXs8qJ61KaNs8AmAdrQb8t4uX4OPnf5).

 ## Conclusion